Wall Street tumbles as trade war threatens U.S. economy

 By Noel Randewich

-Oct 2 (Reuters) - Wall Street's main indexes were on track for their sharpest one-day declines in nearly six weeks on Wednesday after a report on private sector hiring suggested that fallout from the U.S.-China trade war is contaminating the U.S. economy.
+Oct 2 (Reuters) - Wall Street's main indexes suffered their sharpest one-day declines in nearly six weeks on Wednesday after employment and manufacturing data suggested that the U.S.-China trade war is taking an increasing toll on the U.S. economy.

+Adding to trade concerns, the United States won approval on Wednesday to levy import tariffs on $7.5 billion worth of European goods over illegal EU subsidies handed to AirbusAIR.PA, threatening to trigger a tit-for-tat transatlantic trade war.

-All the 11 major S&P sector indexes were in the red, with technology .SPLRCT, materials .SPLRCM and energy .SPNY each down more than 2%.
+All 11 major S&P sector indexes fell, with energy .SPNY and financials .SPSY each down more than 2%.

 The ADP National Employment Report showed private payrolls growth in August was not as strong as previously estimated, and said "businesses have turned more cautious in their hiring," with small enterprises becoming "especially hesitant."